brainspills/ada-framework/README.md

 #### 2.4.3 Delete Action

 For routes that remove a document from a collection, a reserved action name of `delete` is available for the controller routing.
 This will delete a document from the bound model based on the provided ID (`:id`) and will cascade to related collections as well.
-Set the following values in the route definition (along with the other properties) to enable the controller/delete action.The `:id` is a required segment of the route.
+Set the following values in the route definition (along with the other properties) to enable the controller/delete action.The `:id` is a required segment of the route - it will resolve to the key set as `identifier` in the model if it is set.

     {
       'route': '/<route_name>/:id',